 What's Your Self-Talk Style?
 Discover Your Inner Voice

-In this article, we'll explore the four main styles of self-talk, why your inner voice matters, and help you discover your dominant style through a simple quiz.
+In this comprehensive guide, we will explore the four main styles of self-talk, examine the science behind why your inner voice matters, and help you discover your dominant style through a simple quiz.
+By learning to identify these patterns, you can begin to cultivate a supportive inner voice that works for you rather than against you.

 What Is Self-Talk?